Family Memories | Safari & Tour Kenya | 16 Days

 - Length of Tour: 16 Days

-- Type of Tour: An upmarket tour, with families in mind.
+- Type of Tour: An authentic tour, with families in mind.
 Just two days of low end glamping; remainder is in cottages & houses.

 - Size of Tour: 8 people plus your Tour Guide, Tony Ngotho